apietryga/webions/readme.md

   Webions is a MMORPG game working on browsers.
   You can simply download this repository and make server on your own by open "server.js" by nodejs.

-## gameDetails.js
+  ## TESTING
-  [ONDEPLOY]: SET dev = false (to GM can't login default.)
+    - rescale scores of inactive players
+    - add eq and quests to players stats [page]
+    - save players before server restart [testing heroku detection]
+    - allow train on afk.
+    - fix gameplane.js:28 Uncaught TypeError

-## BUGS TO FIX IN 0.3 < versions
+  ## CRITICAL BUGS

-  # TESTING
-    - gameplane.js?v={{version}}:28 Uncaught TypeError: player.update is not a function

-  # CRITICAL
-    - SAVE PLAYERS STATS AND EQS BEFORE SERV CRASH
     - Mobile item stats
     - IOS Compatibility
-    - rescale scores in inactive players
     - Bug with doubled characters (?)
       - creatures.update w gameplane - WTF?
-    - add delete acc opt
     - mailgun
-  # TO DO
+    - strict register names (no numbers and monsters names)
+    - remove this.skills.healing opt, and improve healing with mana
-    - allow train on afk.
+    - fix doubled console message on sent
-    - Add eq to players stats [page]
+    - del makewww and generate public pages
+    - show readme in main page

+  ## TO DO
     - Landscape map control mobile
     - Eq view in landscape mobile
     - Walking throw static items